-More than 500 medical conditions are classified as forms of primary immunodeficiency (PI).
+More than 500 medical conditions are classified as forms of primary immunodeficiency (PI), also called inborn errors of immunity (IEI).
 All PI conditions are rare and lifelong.
 Having PI means part of your immune system is missing or not working right.
 Many PI disorders are caused by genetic changes, and researchers continue to discover new ones.

 Some people with PI may qualify for disability benefits in the United States.
 You might qualify because of your symptoms, the side effects of treatment, or the time and effort your care requires.
 Here’s what you need to know.